tylerharter/cs301-projects/fall19/p9/stage1.md

 The keys in the above dictionary are the Amazon Standard Identification Numbers (or asin), that Amazon uses to identify its products.

 We will now try to read the CSV files that contain the reviews.
 Once again, you should consider creating a function to read CSV files given the filename.
+Use this function to read `review1.csv` to see what's in there.

 #### Question 6: What is the review *text* of review with id `1410`?

 #### Question 7: What is the review *text* of review with id `69899`?

-#### Question 8: What is the review *title* of review id `28013`?

 Careful, this one isn't in `review1.csv`.
 To get credit, make sure your code looks through all the CSV files to find the review.

+#### Question 8: What is the review *title* of review id `28013`?

 #### Question 9: What file contained the review with that id?